marco-weger/ing-sw-2020-weger-paterna-saulle/README.md

 ## How to start JARs

-You can find them under *deliverables/jars*
+You can find them [here](https://github.com/marco-weger/ing-sw-2020-weger-paterna-saulle/tree/master/deliverables/jars) or you can generete them yourself by Maven

 ###### Generate JARs with Maven (OPTIONAL)
 ###### Client